Preface:

 This is just the beginning.
 Adding new reps to keep up with growth also means restructuring your sales model everytime a rep joins the team.

-Essentially, the role of a sales manager is to oversee and manage a team of sales representatives to achieve specific sales targets and goals.
+Essentially, the role of a sales manager is to supervise and lead a team of sales representatives, guiding them towards achieving their on target earnings and specific sales targets and goals.

 Some of the primary responsibilities include: